Close

 Pedro joined the ExCo in 2007, being part of the editorial board of the Bulletin and collaborating with Rodney West as publicity officers for the IWSG.
 He started working with waders at the University of Lisbon, studying the diurnal and nocturnal ecology of waders in the Tejo estuary.
 Since 2006 he has been working towards his PhD at the University of Groningen, studying the migratory and breeding ecology of the Black-tailed Godwit.

-Less was our former African representative.
-He brought the southern hemisphere perspective to our minds.
+Les was our former African representative on ExCo and brought a Southern Hemisphere perspective to our minds.

 Jorge was Publicity Officer from 2010 to 2016.